himmothyhimpton/DexExplorer/README.md

 ### Dark Web Mode (Ahmia Auto‑Redirect)
 - Clicking the `Dark Web` option now immediately opens the secure browser overlay and auto‑connects using Tor requirements, then loads Ahmia (`https://ahmia.fi/`) without intermediate prompts.

+### Orbot & Tor Setup (Android)
+- Orbot (Tor daemon) is required for `.onion` browsing and Tor‑routed connectivity.
+- Follow the guide: `docs/orbot-setup.html` locally, or run the backend and visit `http://localhost:8000/orbot-setup`.
+- Steps:
+  - Install Orbot from Google Play or F‑Droid.
+  - Launch Orbot and wait until status shows Connected.
+  - Install the official Tor Browser from Google Play; it will route via Tor automatically when Orbot is connected.
+  - For other apps (e.g., Bitwarden, Element), enable the Orbot VPN profile or set proxy in their network settings.
+- Notes:
+  - The Tor Project recommends Tor Browser for web browsing through Tor due to strong privacy protections.
+  - Orbot uses a VPN profile but is not a traditional VPN service.
+  - The app surfaces a contextual “Orbot setup guide” link when Tor is required but not active.
 - A loading indicator is shown during connection; existing rewards gate and connection safeguards remain in place.
 - Normal mode continues to use DuckDuckGo by default and supports an Incognito toggle for persistence control.